Accessory Buildings Policy

 (a) Association Building Permit Required:

-i.
-A building permit issued by the Association is required prior to the erection of any accessory structure on a home site.
+I. A building permit issued by the Association is required prior to the erection of any accessory structure on a home site.
 The permit shall be submitted with a site plan, drawn to scale, indicating:

-ii.
-A drawing of all four sides of the proposed structure drawn to scale or manufacturer's literature or other graphic representation indicating width, length and height of the proposed structure.
+• a drawing of all four sides of the proposed structure drawn to scale or manufacturer's literature or other graphic representation indicating width, length and height of the proposed structure.
 Such graphic representation shall include a specification of roofing, siding, and other proposed materials, including the color scheme,

 • the location of the proposed structure,